 While it’s possible to directly include parameter values into your SQL

-statement, it’s highly recommended to pass a Params object
+statement, it’s highly recommended to pass a

 instead.
 This can help to protect against injection attacks and other security

 Execute a SQL statement against a MySQL database, returning a set of rows.
-In
+In the results, each row converts to an object of typeT, with fields matching

 the column names.